SaNita9/Cpp-undirected-graphs/README.md

-# Undirected Graphs – C++ Interactive CLI Application
+# Cpp Undirected Graphs

 ## Overview

 This project is a modular C++ command-line application designed to support the study of Undirected Graphs.
-It combines structured theoretical content (Definitions) with an interactive assessment module(Interactive Quiz).
+It combines theoretical content (Definitions) with an interactive assessment module (Interactive Quiz).

 ## Project Structure